 I am a Clinical Psychologist with full registration with the Australian Health Practitioners Regulation Agency (AHPRA).
 I hold a masters degree in Clinical Psychology and endorsement as a Clinical Psychologist.

 I have worked therapeutically in private, university, community and government settings.
-This has generated a diverse knowledge base and skillset which enables effective treatment for a variety of individual needs across the lifespan and cross-culturally.
-I am committed to supporting people to engage fully in a valued and meaningful life.
+This has generated a diverse knowledge base and skillset which enables treatment for a variety of individual needs across the lifespan and cross-culturally.
+I am committed to supporting people to engage in a valued and meaningful life.
 I take great care to provide an approachable and flexible therapeutic experience that is tailored to suit the unique needs of each of my clients.

 I endeavour to help all of my clients feel welcomed and supported.
 I am passionate about helping my clients scaffold desired and achievable personal goals, and I endeavour to ensure that each client feels safe, heard, respected and encouraged.
 My intention is to take a holistic approach to help my clients gain personal insight, heal and lead fulfilling lives.

 I believe that the relationship between a psychologist and client is central to therapy and am collaborative, non-judgemental and compassionate.
 I am skilled at considering client preferences when selecting and utilising treatment approaches.
 I have training and experience in delivering a variety of therapeutic approaches including: Cognitive Behavioural Therapy (CBT), Mindfulness-Integrated CBT, Trauma-Informed CBT, Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Schema Therapy, Compassion-Focused Therapy (CFT), Motivational Interviewing, and Integrated Family Intervention for Child Conduct Problems.

 I am currently taking new referrals for adolescents and adults.